 The rise of esports

-The growth of esports has been nothing short of spectacular with tournaments featuring eye watering prize money and esports worth an estimated $1.5 billion.
-This figure does not include esports related betting, which is also very substantial given the huge audiences tournaments attract both physically, recorded and live streamed through services such as YouTube and Twitch.TV.
+The growth of esports has been nothing short of spectacular with tournaments featuring eye watering prize money and esports worth an estimated $1.8 billion by 2022.
+Esports related betting is also very substantial given the huge audiences tournaments attract both physically, recorded and live streamed through services such as YouTube and Twitch.TV.
 Countries such as Brazil and South Korea are leading the way in esports with televised events and esports thoroughly embedded into national culture.

 “It’s not hard to see the appeal.
 Money and viewers have been steadily flowing into the e-sports space, turning it from a fringe hobby into a remarkably lucrative phenomenon.” – Andrew Webster, The Verge